hodvak/inferno-tests/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This project is an automation for teats for the Hadassah Academic College courses
-Intro2cs and Intro2cs2
+Intro2cs and Intro2cs2.

 The tests will:
-1. Checks the differences between your output and the school solution output
+1. Check the differences between your output and the school solution output.
-2. Checks the differences between your errors (cerr) and the school solution errors
+2. Check the differences between your errors (cerr) and the school solution errors.
-3. Checks for leak memory using valgrind
+3. Check for leak memory using `valgrind`.

 ## How to Install ##
 ### Virtual Machine ###
-Because the virtual machine has internet connection you may only use the following terminal command
+Because the virtual machine has internet connection you may only use the following terminal command:
 ```sh
 $ python -m pip install --user hac-intro2cs-tests
 ```
 ### NoMachine ###
-the NoMachine has no internet connection so you must download the file from [PyPI page](https://pypi.org/project/hac-intro2cs-tests/#files)
+The NoMachine has no internet connection so you must download the package file from [PyPI page](https://pypi.org/project/hac-intro2cs-tests/#files) (the `.whl` file is recommended).
-Now add the file to the NoMachine and run the following command: command
+Now add the file to the NoMachine and run the following command:
 ```sh
 $ python -m pip install --user <file_name>
 ```
-replace the `<file_name>` with the name of the file you downloaded
+Replace the `<file_name>` with the name of the file you downloaded

 ## How to Use ##
 1. Open the linux (NoMachine or Virtual Machine) and make directory with the following files:
-   * School solution file with the extension "sol",
+   * School solution file, must be with the extension "sol",
-     must be the only file with "sol" in the name of the file
+     must be the only file with "sol" in the name of the file.
-   * your executable file must be the same name of the the school solution file without the "sol"
+   * Your executable file, must be the same name as the school solution file without the "sol".
-   * tests files with "\_test" in the name
+   * Tests files, must contain "\_test" in their name.

    For example, directory with the following files:
    * `ex1asol`